 - Open Morgan Stanley Account ($5K min) then apply for AmEx Morgan Stanley Platinum Card

-- Apply for Ameriprise Platnium Card Directly without opening an Ameriprise account (No bonus)
+- Apply for Ameriprise Platinum Card Directly without opening an Ameriprise account (No bonus)

-- Apply AmEx Green then Product Change in one year, use my link here.
+- Apply for American Express® Green Card, then Product Change in one year to AMEX Platinum.

 - Apply for Biz Gold and Upgrade to Plat in one year

-- Apply for AmEx Gold, then Product Change in one year
+- Apply for American Express® Gold Card, then Product Change in one year

 - Apply for Ameriprise Gold Card Directly then product change in one year